JohnMFB/CPE-487/LCDMemoryGame/README.md

 * Responsible for hand creating the arrow code of which worked flawlessly, Up arrow, down arrow, left arrow, right arrow
 * Attempts in debugging FSM for both Arrow and LCD Game
 * Writing and Editing README

-## What WAS left to do
-  * Generate string of random arrow positions, calls and shows arrows in pattern
-  * Accept user inputs and checks for matching arrows, if mismatch found you lose
-  * Keep generating longer patterns each time user completes current string of random arrows
-  * Keep track of what level the user is on with a counter and display it
-  * Display a "C" (Correct) or "F" (Fail) value on one of the open displays when user finishes a level
-  * Add more randomness with arrays by flipping switches making it harder for users

 ## Arrow MemoryGame Setup